How to Open a Dispensary in Illinois – 2025 Guide

 In Illinois, several types of dispensary licenses are available for businesses interested in operating a legal cannabis dispensary.
 The licenses are issued by the Illinois Department of Financial and Professional Regulation (IDFPR) and are divided into medical and adult use.

 In Illinois, it is permitted to grow, process, and market cannabis for medical and recreational purposes.
-However, the state has a multifaceted regulatory framework and licensing system for companies operating in the cannabis industry.
+However, the state has a multifaceted regulatory framework, including local zoning regulations, and licensing system for companies operating in the cannabis industry.

 All cannabis businesses involved in the supply chain, including cultivators and dispensaries, must obtain a license and are subject to continuous regulatory supervision and enforcement.